Geofffff/OptimalExecution/working_notes.md

 - practical considerations:
 	- less data - no unlimited games like atari
+		- Note that we could try training on limited synthetic dataset to test overfitting
 	- more noise
 	- theoretically, if following DDQN Opt Ex, the reward for every action could be evaluated?
 		- Or, more optimally the same data could be trained on multiple times? - new perspective each time but risk of overfitting